 The irreplaceable memories of the days spent with the students every day

 There was a student who left a deep impression on me.
 When I was newly employed, I was in charge of a Japanese baby.
 She was 18 months old and was the first Japanese baby I’ve met.
 She was only able to drink milk and sleep, and she grew to start speaking English and began to work on her own.
-She even talked in Singlish, enjoyed reading and grew so much every day.
+She enjoyed reading and grew so much every day.
 Despite being a preschool teacher, I was really happy to witness her growth from 18 months old onwards.

 She returned to Japan when she was 6 years old, but I kept in touch with her parents.
 She visited me a few years later in school and I was happy that she still remembered my name.
 The precious days are still my irreplaceable memories.